 - Limit the spread of COVID-19

-- Protect vulnerable people (people over the age of 65, and those with pre-existing health conditions, or weak immune systems)
+- Protect vulnerable people (people over the age of 60, with pre-existing health conditions, or weak immune systems)

 - Flatten the COVID-19 curve.